peteroupc/classic-wallpaper/README.md

 [^5]: Can be generated from `truchet2color` using the following ImageMagick command: `convert truchet2color.png \( +clone \( +clone \) -append \( +clone \) +append -crop 50%x50%+1+1 \( -size 1x2 gradient:#FFFFFF-#808080 \) -clut \) -compose Multiply -composite truchet3color.png`.
 Here, `#FFFFFF-808080` indicates the two colors white and gray, respectively.

-[^6]: A "half-and-half mixture" of two colors is found by averaging their three components then rounding each up to the nearest integer.
+[^6]: A "half-and-half mixture" of two colors is found by averaging their three components then rounding each average up to the nearest integer.